By guest blogger Kelly Meeker, Community Manager, OpenSesame

 Also, you may want to start thinking of yourself as a “learning” librarian — a wiki manager or collector of your organization’s institutional knowledge.
 With that concept in mind, check out these resources for finding, sharing and organizing content, and building communities of practice:

-- A Curator’s Tools & ToDo List, from eLearn Magazine
+- A Curator’s Tools & ToDo List, at eLearn Magazine

-- David Kelly’s Curation series, from The Learning Circuits Blog
+- David Kelly’s Curation series, at The Learning Circuits Blog

 - Communities of Practice thesis by social learning expert, Jane Bozarth

 - Leveraging Social Media for L&D, slides by Tom Gram & Dan Pontefract

 - 5 Tips for Great Content Curation, by Steve Rosenbaum for Mashable Social Media